Queensland-Chinese Academy of Sciences Collaborative Science Fund frequently asked questions 2020

 All applications will be assessed by a panel of independent assessors that will assess the applications against the assessment criteria, and rank applications in order of merit.

-The Queensland Government will then consider this order of merit along with a range of variables including value for money and balancing the portfolio of investment in order to make the final recommendations for funding to the Minister for Science and Innovation.
+The Queensland Government will then consider this order of merit along with a range of variables including value for money and balancing the portfolio of investment in order to make the final recommendations for funding to the Minister for Science.

 How much can I apply for?